Accessibility Innovations and Emerging Technologies Research Lab

 How much time does it take a project or course to complete transformation?

 It depends on the complexity of the course, and your level of desired transformation.
 If a large number of 3D prints need to be made, that will take time.
-On the other hand, if all your notes are in LaTeX, that will save time.
+On the other hand, if all your notes are in, say, LaTeX, that will save time.
 It also depends on the number of students working in the lab at any given time, and the subject-matter expertise available.
 Please contact us to get a time estimate.

 We are grateful for the support of all our campus partners.
 These include the ITS, OAS, Libraries, Classroom Support, Visual Disabilities Center, the Innovation Hub, and the faculty who work with us.
 Many thanks to our UROP researchers and our blind students (our expert consultants) for their passion and initiative towards this important work.